-- (b) presented in final form as for the offeree shareholders (eg, graphics in their final size, colour and location). - 22.
-Marketing information in a bidder's statement may need to be updated before dispatch of the bidder's statement.
-Unless the marketing information is genuinely new information, in which case a supplementary bidder's statement11 or revised bidder's statement12 may be appropriate, such updated information should be restricted to: - (a) limited, specific information (that has been clearly identified or space allowed for)
+- In the case of a bidder's statement, marketing information is sometimes prepared separately.
+If separate, it should nevertheless be: - (a) lodged with ASIC and given to the target when the bidder's statement is first provided to them11 and - (b) presented in final form as for the offeree shareholders (eg, graphics in their final size, colour and location). - Marketing information in a bidder's statement may need to be updated before dispatch of the bidder's statement.
+Unless the marketing information is genuinely new information, in which case a supplementary bidder's statement12 or revised bidder's statement13 may be appropriate, such updated information should be restricted to: - (a) limited, specific information (that has been clearly identified or space allowed for)

-Example: space could be reserved for recent trading information that takes into account the market's response to the proposed bid13
+Example: space could be reserved for recent trading information that takes into account the market's response to the proposed bid14